rnilssoncx/homebridge-onewire/readme.md

 * `address`: ROMId (EDS) or address (OWFS) of the 1-Wire device
 * `type`: Type of 1-Wire device (see [`ow-devices.json`](ow-devices.json) for list)

+### Optional platform settings:

+`update_interval`:  Number of minutes between polls of the 1-Wire system

 ## Credits

 See [CONTRIBUTORS](CONTRIBUTORS.md) for acknowledgements to the individuals that contributed to this plugin.